Review this page for information on reporting, resolving, and preventing duplicate CAESAR EMPL IDs.

 For questions that might require input from a much larger group of university representatives across many business units, send an email to the “SES Duplicate” distribution group (type “SES Duplicate” into Outlook).

-- Once the financials/enrollment data is resolved, an SES Developer will be assigned to retire the extra EMPL and contact the Identity Management (IDM) and SES security teams for any NetID adjustments.
+- Once the financials/enrollment data is resolved, an SES Developer will be assigned to retire the extra ID and contact the Identity Management (IDM) and SES security teams for any NetID adjustments.
 If the student has taken Kellogg classes, Kellogg will also be contacted so that they can resolve the duplicate in their external system.

 - A final email will be sent to the SES Duplicate distribution group once the duplicates are resolved.